ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.plan.md

 **Database:** Jaleel Grant

 * For this stage, providing the database inserts and connections as well as hosting the group's database on a site such as Heroku.
 This will ensure that the database is accessible and easy to connect to for further use in the front-end and backend.

-**Front-end and Visuals:** Bence Linder, Shray Sharma, Parham Taher
+**Front-end and Visuals:** Bence Linder, Parham Taher

 * Creation and maintenance of the visual aspects of the application.
-This includes the development of the required HTML and CSS files as well as the creation of deliverable three's demo video and presentation.
+This includes the development of the required HTML and CSS files as well as any front-end JS scripts.

+**Demo Video:** Shray Sharma

+* The writing, recording, and editing for deliverable three's demo video.

 Throughout this phase roles have only seen slight changes but the main outline for activities and responsibilities remains the same for group members.
 The major change in this phase was the inclusion of a prescribed documenter.